evilC/AutoHotInterception/README.md

 ```

 #### Step 2
 Create your callback function, and set the context variable to the value of `state`
+It is advised to **NOT** do anything in this callback that takes a significant amount of time.
+Do not wait for key presses or releases and such.
 ```
 SetKb1Context(state){
 	global isKeyboard1Active